krishna-thapa/Consume_RESTFull_API_JAVA/README.md

 # FlexionMobileJava
 Java challenge for Flexion mobile 2018.
-Use the provided interface to implement a billing Integration that connects to the Flexion platform.
+The project uses the given interface to implement a billing Integration that connects to the Flexion platform.

 ## About the project
 Spring Boot application with maven

+## Used libraries in the project
+* Jackson core
+* SpringFramework RestTemplate

 ## Running the project
 Use maven install to run integrationTestRunner class